 Prior to founding Esmark, Mr. Bouchard was Vice President-Commercial for U.S. Steel in Europe, residing in Kosice, Slovak Republic.
 He was a member of the executive team that U.S. Steel dispatched to Kosice after having acquired the Slovakian National Steel Company (VSZ).

-Mr. Bouchard was widely credited with the successful commercial restructuring, implementation, and subsequent growth strategy of the company's European sales, marketing, strategic planning, and customer service initiatives, and was ultimately responsible for the company's commercial operations in 42 countries.
+Mr. Bouchard was widely credited with the successful commercial restructuring, implementation, and subsequent growth strategy of the company’s European sales, marketing, strategic planning, and customer service initiatives, and he was ultimately responsible for the company’s commercial operations in 42 countries.
 The Kosice operation became the most profitable steel asset owned by U.S. Steel at that time.

-During his 30-year career, Mr. Bouchard has served on the Board of Directors of a number steel industry organizations and companies, including the American Iron and Steel Institute (AISI) in Washington, D.C.
+During his 40-year career, Mr. Bouchard has served on the Board of Directors of a number of steel industry organizations and companies, including the American Iron and Steel Institute (AISI) in Washington, D.C.
 He also formerly served on the C.D.E. committee for Eurofer in Brussels, Belgium, and the Board of Directors for Wheeling-Nisshan Steel Corporation and Ohio Coatings Company.

 Mr. Bouchard graduated from Loyola University’s Chicago School of Business and holds United States patent 4,373,955 for his invention of a lightweight insulating concrete.

 Mr. Bouchard is the proud father of five children.